University of Northampton Parking

 Can I park on site?

 We are a parking permit only campus, including Development Hub.
 You must have a student parking permit, Blue Badge or an ASSIST permit to park on campus during the day.
-However, any student can park at Waterside (Car Park one only) or Development Hub from 5pm for just 50p or at the weekend for £1 per day, and cashless payment can be made via the parking machines or the RingGo app.
+However, any student can park at Waterside (Car Park 1 or Car Park 4) or Development Hub from 4pm, and cashless payment can be made via the parking machines or the RingGo app.